-A subsidy rate of 9.45 percent is used for fiscal years 2015 and beyond.
+A subsidy rate of 10.58 percent is used for fiscal years 2015 and beyond.
 The mandatory grant amount is then the balance of the $50 million less the budget authority required to support the desired loan level for each year.
-Fiscal year 2018 is assumes an equal balance of $25 million mandatory grant and $25 million in mandatory loan guarantee budget authority.
+Fiscal year 2018 assumes an equal balance of $25 million mandatory grant and $25 million in mandatory loan guarantee budget authority.

-Discretionary funds are assumed to be $10 million equally split between grant and loan guarantee assuming the 9.45 percent subsidy rate.
-This would provide program levels of $5 million for grants, and $52 million for loan guarantees totaling the $57 million in program level for FY 2015.
+Discretionary funds are assumed to be $10 million equally split between grant and loan guarantee assuming the 10.58 percent subsidy rate.
+This would provide program levels of $5 million for grants, and $47 million for loan guarantees totaling the $52 million in program level for FY 2015.

-Subsidy Implications
+Program Benefits

-REAP provides a grant of up to $500,000 or 25 percent of total eligible project costs (TEPC) (whichever is less) for renewable energy systems and up to $250,000 or 25 percent of TEPC (whichever is less) for energy efficiency improvements.
-REAP also provides loan guarantees of up to $25 million or 75 percent of TEPC for both renewable energy systems and energy efficiency improvements.
-A REAP grant and loan combination may not exceed 75 percent of TEPC.
+REAP provides a grant of up to $500,000 or 25 percent of eligible project costs (EPC) (whichever is less) for renewable energy systems and up to $250,000 or 25 percent of EPC (whichever is less) for energy efficiency improvements.
+REAP also provides loan guarantees of up to $25 million or 75 percent of EPC for both renewable energy systems and energy efficiency improvements.
+A REAP grant and loan combination may not exceed 75 percent of EPC.
 While REAP recipients are the direct beneficiaries of the program subsidy, the benefits to other program participants, albeit indirectly, are no less significant.

 The indirect beneficiaries of REAP include the many technology providers of renewable energy systems (i.e., wind, solar, geothermal, biomass, etc.) and energy efficiency improvements (grain dryers, reverse osmosis filtration, poultry house heating, irrigation pumps, etc.), lenders (particularly for projects with total eligible costs of $200,000 and greater), energy service suppliers (such as project engineers, energy auditors, feasibility service providers), as well as local and state governments.
 The energy generated or saved from REAP RES-EEI projects add value to recipient rural small businesses and to agricultural producer operations and increase the local and state tax base commensurately.